23 Jan 2025

 Integration

 Suitable integration measures must be found for employees from abroad.
-Of course, the main focus here is on facilitating their entry into working life.
-This can take place through language, but also through cultural exchange and, above all, social integration programmes.
-Employees should not only be able to do good work in Germany, but also integrate into society.
-This is often particularly difficult in other countries where the cultural background is different from that in Germany.
+Of course, the main aim here is to facilitate their entry into working life.
+This is made possible by language, cultural exchange and, above all, social integration programmes.
+Employees should not only be able to do good work in Germany, but should also be able to integrate into society.
+This is often particularly difficult in other countries where the cultural background is different to that in Germany.

-However, despite the Skilled Labour Immigration Act, Germany continues to compete on the international market.
+However, Germany continues to compete on the international market despite the Skilled Labour Immigration Act.
 Countries such as Canada, Australia and the UK have also set up programmes to attract skilled workers from third countries.
 This naturally makes it more difficult for Germany to attract talented workers to the German labour market.
 It is therefore important that attractive programmes are put in place for workers.

 Affordable living space

 Another hurdle that needs to be overcome is affordable housing.
 Especially in large cities such as Frankfurt, Berlin, Munich or Hamburg, the situation on the housing market is very tight.
-Housing is scarce and very expensive, which can be a challenge for skilled workers from abroad, as they have to find affordable accommodation - in some cases it can even mean that they are unable to settle in Germany so quickly.
+Housing is scarce and very expensive - this poses a major challenge for skilled workers from abroad, as they have to find affordable accommodation.
+In some cases, this can even mean that they are unable to settle in Germany quickly.
 It is therefore important that you are helped to find accommodation.

 It is generally important to realise that workers from abroad not only have to work in the German market, but also live there.
 It will be their new centre of life in the future.
 It should therefore be made as easy as possible for them to settle in Germany quickly.